-MarketWatch is a subsidiary of Dow Jones & Company, a property of News Corp, which also owns The Wall Street Journal and Barron’s.
+MarketWatch is a subsidiary of Dow Jones & Company, a property of News Corp, which owns The Wall Street Journal and Barron’s.
 News Corp’s Executive Chairman is Rupert Murdoch.
 The website generates revenue through online advertising.

 Analysis / Bias

 In review, MarketWatch provides a stock ticker at the top of the page and financial news.
-All articles list the author and are properly sourced.
+All articles list the author and are appropriately sourced.
 Headlines are generally free of significant loaded words such as this: Mueller concludes Russia probe, delivers report to the attorney general.
 Editorially, MarketWatch tends to favor the right when it comes to economic philosophy.

 Overall, we rate MarketWatch Right-Center biased based on economic positions that slightly favor the right and High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 3/9/2017) Updated (12/14/2022)